March 20, 2026

 2. Closing Costs

-Each refinance comes with fees, 2% to 6% of the loan amount on average.
-That adds up quickly.
+Each refinance comes with fees, often ranging from about 2% to 6% of the loan amount depending on lender, location, and loan structure.

 3. Break-Even Point